 The ‘lifecycle’ approach complements the circular economy model.
 It requires us to focus not just on managing waste responsibly, but on preventing its creation in the first place.
 It means taking into account how decisions taken during the design stage – at the start of the lifecycle – affect how a product is used and then disposed of by the consumer.
 At every stage of a product’s lifecycle there is scope for people to do all they can to maximise resource value and minimise waste.
 (DEFRA, December 2018, p.
 26)

 Throughout this article, the key characteristic for analysis is that of “thinking in systems”, as that concerns how individual elements influence the whole and vice versa, ‘in relation to their environmental and social contexts.’
 This social contextualisation must go beyond mere doctrinal or regulatory definitions of waste, yet CE literature from think-tank and governmental sources appears to perceive waste either as simply a consequence of linear economies (and thus it will not exist within CE) (Backes, 2017, p.
 15), or, perhaps more importantly, as merely a commodity (Lacy and Rutqvist, 2015).
 The commodification perception of waste is intrinsically linked to requirements for commercial/corporate control of waste within the CE literature.
 A key element will be the practice of reacquiring waste, with consumers being persuaded to change behaviour, alongside use of commercial agreements limiting disposition of property rights.
 Corporate competition for ‘dead products’ will result in greater commercial engagement with waste (Lacy and Rutqvist, 2015, pp. 52-53), with ‘primary suppliers … increasingly interested in tapping second-, third-, and fourth-life markets’ (Lacy and Rutqvist, 2015, p.
 71).
-This may require the exclusion of non-commercial waste practices; at the least ‘[d]esigning waste out of the system is a collective effort that calls for close communication between every function of a product’s lifecycle: from the designers who summon it to life to the waste-handles who manage resources at its end-of-use stage.’
+This may require the exclusion of non-commercial waste practices; at the least ‘[d]esigning waste out of the system is a collective effort that calls for close communication between every function of a product’s lifecycle: from the designers who summon it to life to the waste-handlers who manage resources at its end-of-use stage.’
 (Lacy and Rutqvist, 2015, pp. 66-67) This communication will no doubt be enhanced by technological advances in identification and tracking, enabling trace and return systems that extend control over goods far into their life-cycle.
 Such messages will enable identification of value.
 This is of fundamental importance, as that then enables demand for products and the generation and extension of commercial interest, and the associated data aids other mechanisms of control, such as extended producer responsibility and “pre-cycling”.
 This commercialisation and corporatisation of waste requires critical examination.

-Legal Reactions to CE
+Legal Reactions to Circular Economy

 Currently the major role legal systems play in relation to moves towards CE is in exhortatory (as opposed to mandatory) regulation of waste-disposal and reuse and recycling.
 The first example of this was the CE Promotion Law of the People’s Republic of China (promulgated August 2008; in force January 2009), described as ‘largely exhortatory and contain[ing] few enforceable provisions’ (Ryan, 2014, pp. 189-190).
-More recently the EU has provided Action Plans and other putative regulatory responses through (EC, 2015; Gordeeva, 2016; EC, 2017; Porcelli and Martinez, 2018).
+More recently the EU has provided Action Plans and other putative regulatory responses (EC, 2015; Gordeeva, 2016; EC, 2017; Porcelli and Martinez, 2018).
 This has been followed in the UK, where similar expressions of vague intentions and limited state interventions and directions have been proposed (DEFRA, October 2015; DEFRA, November 2015).
 Whilst the recent consultation on the waste sector failed to mention the CE (DEFRA, January 2018), the 2018 Waste Strategy was explicit in its reference to and acceptance of CE (DEFRA, December 2018).